HitomiMo/CIND820_Capstone-Project/README.md

 The initial results provide answers to the following research question.

 2) how supervised machine learning models predict the top three most influential variables for passenger satisfaction
-   - They are Online Boarding, Class and Type of Travel.
+   - They are Online Boarding, In-flight Wifi Service and Class.

 However, the test set is not a golden standard test set.
 Therefore, the results may be changed after re-running the process.

-# Challenge:
+# Next
-1. How to split the dataset into training and golden standard test set
+1. Split the dataset into training and golden standard test set and re-run the process
-2.
+2. Apply cross-validation
+3. Unsupervised Machine Learning (association rules)